 The Kent colony is a remarkable anomaly in the distribution of Asplenium septentrionale, having regard to its limited presence in Great Britain, in the north west.
-There is no evidence of deliberate planting or spore sowing, although the New Atlas of the British and Irish Flora23 treats its status here as alien, not native.
-Edgington (2008)
+There is no evidence of deliberate planting or spore sowing, although the New Atlas of the British and Irish Flora25 treats its status here as alien, not native.
+Edgington (2008) points out that the nearest sites for this species are in France and Belgium, between 100km and 200km away, and that there is no reason to doubt that this is an example of natural spread through airborne spores.
+Since then, another anomalous sighting of this species has been made26, in a central London basement, also on the mortar of a brick wall.
+This can scarcely be the source of the Brenzett colony.

-21 Asplenium septentrionale in Kent - native or alien?
+23 Asplenium septentrionale in Kent - native or alien?
 BSBI News (2008) 107: 16-18.

-$^{^{22}\,}$ Also recorded (same site) as TR 00864 27164.
+24 Also recorded (same site) as TR 00864 27164.